Rent in social housing

 Most agreements say that you must pay your rent in advance.

-Some agreements allow for some rent free weeks, for example, at Christmas.
+Some agreements let you have some rent free weeks, for example, at Christmas.

 Universal credit and housing benefit are both paid in arrears.